synpse-hq/chromium/README.md

 # docker-chromium

-This is a Google Chromium container for IoT
+This is a Google Chromium container for IoT Kiosk devices

 ## Build